pohly/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

 ```

 A new controller in `kube-controller-manager` is responsible for
-creating new PVCs for each such inline volume.
+creating new PVCs for each such ephemeral inline volume.
 It does that:
 - with a deterministic name that is a concatenation of pod name and
   the `Volume.Name` of the volume,
 - in the namespace of the pod,